noamtcohen/AudioStreamer/README.md

     node js-server/server.js

-and open index.html in a browser.
+and open http://localhost:8080/index.html in a browser.

-(the server is the binaryjs server and will not serve index.html).